Local pairing of Feynman histories in many-body Floquet models: Introduction

 The many-body systems we discuss are quantum circuits.
 These offer a minimal description of time evolution in lattice models: each lattice site carries a `spin' with Hilbert space dimension $q$, and pairs of sites are coupled by unitary gates during discrete time steps of the evolution.
 The examples we treat are one-dimensional brickwork models, in which every site is coupled alternately to its nearest neighbours on either side in successive time steps.
 In an obvious way, matrix elements of the evolution operator for a single time step define amplitudes for the steps of a path in Fock space.
 The transition amplitude between particular initial and final states under evolution over multiple time steps is a sum of contributions from multiple paths, labelled by states at intermediate times and weighted by products of amplitudes for the individual steps.
 These sums over Feynman histories will be at the centre of our discussion.

-Following the spirit of random matrix theory, many useful insights have been obtained recently by considering quantum circuits in which gates are drawn from a random distribution and properties of a circuit are averaged over an ensemble.
+Following the spirit of RMT, many useful insights have been obtained recently by considering quantum circuits in which gates are drawn from a random distribution and properties of a circuit are averaged over an ensemble.
 In this way, two classes of model arise: random unitary circuits (RUCs) \cite{nahum2017quantum,nahum2018operator,keyserlingk2018operator,khemani2018operator,rakovsky2018diffusive,claeys2020maximum}, in which gates are chosen independently at different time steps, and random Floquet circuits (RFCs) \cite{kos2018analytic,chan2018solution,chan2018spectral,bertini2018exact,bertini2019entanglement,bertini2019exact}.
+RFCs may equally be viewed as examples of kicked spin chains, which have been studied extensively in their own right \cite{prosen1998time,prosen1999ergodic,pineda2007universal,akila2016particle,akila2017semiclassicalprl}.
 In RFCs the evolution operator is the same over each whole period, and is known as a Floquet operator.
 RUCs with gates chosen from the Haar distribution are particularly simple to analyse because the diagonal approximation is exact following an ensemble average.
 By contrast, RFCs, even with Haar-distributed gates, are not amenable to an exact analysis except in the large-$q$ limit \cite{chan2018solution}.
 There is nevertheless a strong interest in understanding their properties, because time evolution in a RFC provides information on the spectral and eigenstate correlations of the evolution operator for a simple form of local many-body dynamics.
 This motivates the study of RFCs that we present here.